gojek/clickstream-web/README.md

 #### stop

-Gracefully stops the tracking, new track function calls are ignored, existing events are still processed.
+Gracefully stops the tracking, new track function calls are ignored, previously tracked events will be processed.

 ```
 clckstrm.stop();